mohammadfawaz/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/atomic_fence/README.md

 # Atomic Fences
-This FPGA tutorial explains how to use `sycl:::atomic_fence`.
+This FPGA tutorial explains how to use memory fences using the `sycl::atomic_fence` syntax to establish memory synchronization ordering of non-atomic memory accesses with pipe reads and writes.

 ***Documentation***:  The [DPC++ FPGA Code Samples Guide](https://software.intel.com/content/www/us/en/develop/articles/explore-dpcpp-through-intel-fpga-code-samples.html)